-Couples due to marry this summer have been through a lot in the last few months.
-While many have had already had to postpone or cancel their weddings due to lockdown measures, the newly-engaged are left wondering if they will even be able to have a wedding at all.
-But whatever your circumstances may be, a micro wedding might be the solution to your wedding woes.
+Couples due to marry in 2020 and 2021 have been through a lot.
+While many have had already had to postpone or cancel their weddings due to lockdown measures, the newly-engaged are left wondering if they will even be able to have the wedding they’d dreamed of at all.
+But whatever your circumstances may be, a micro-wedding might be the solution to your wedding woes.

 Micro-weddings fall somewhere between an elopement and a small traditional wedding.
 They are a wonderful solution to the drastic adjustments that have recently taken place in the wedding industry.